 Mobile payments aren’t a new concept, but most chatter has focused on the usage of mobile phones to purchase items.
 However, based on December 2014 polling by Stratos, wearables can’t be left out of the conversation.
 Among US smartphone owners, more than two-thirds said they would prefer to use a wearable device over a mobile phone to make in-store payments.

 See more at: eMarketer.com

-FitPay, a wholly owned subsidiary of NXT-ID, Inc. (NASDAQ: NXTD), is a proprietary technology platform that adds contactless payment capabilities to wearable and IoT devices with very little start up time, no investment in software development and instant access to the leading card networks.
-With payment capabilities enabled by FitPay, IoT device manufacturers can create customer loyalty, tap into recurring revenue streams, open new markets, and differentiate their products in a competitive marketplace.
+FitPay, a wholly owned subsidiary of NXT-ID, Inc. (NASDAQ: NXTD), is a proprietary technology platform that adds contactless payment capabilities to wearable and IoT devices with very little start-up time, no investment in software development and instant access to the leading card networks.
+With payment capabilities powered by FitPay, IoT device manufacturers can create customer loyalty, tap into recurring revenue streams, open new markets, and differentiate their products in a competitive marketplace.

 Recent Blog Posts

 - NXT-ID Subsidiary Fit Pay to Offer Consumers the Ease and Security of Prepaid, Tap-and-Go Payments with FitPay Prepaid MasterCard®July 11, 2017 - 2:01 pm

 - NXT-ID Subsidiary Fit Pay to Power Payments on TokenJune 28, 2017 - 8:22 pm

 - Why connected device payments haven’t reached mass adoptionJune 12, 2017 - 5:30 pm